SCCapstone/Neptune/Documents/API.md

 {
     "level": 100, // Battery percentage
     "temperature": 36, // In Celsius.
-    "chargerType": "discharging" // discharging, AC, computer, whatever }
+    "chargerType": "discharging" // discharging, AC, UBS, wireless, whatever "batteryTimeRemaining": 24 // time in seconds until fully charged.
+Android P and higher.
+}
 ```

 ### Ping
-Used to measure the amount of delay between two devices.
+Used to measure the amount of delay between two devices. **NOTE:** the time on the machines can _and will_ differ.
+Do not use these times.
+Instead, you should ping then use calculate the difference from the time YOU sent to the time YOU received the pong reply.
+This way the time is not goofy.

 Server endpoint: `/api/v1/server/ping` -> `/api/v1/client/pong`\
 Client endpoint: `/api/v1/client/ping` -> `/api/v1/server/pong`